ecilasun/tinysys/software/README.md

 Note that some samples have a different path layout, for instance DOOM makefile is placed in 'samples/doom/src/riscv' or 'samples/imguidemo' which is where you'd run make from.

 Ordinarily you don't need to build ROM images.
-But if for some reason you'd like to do that, please note that you'll get two files generated: rom.mem and rom.bin. rom.mem file is the one to use in the hardware design (to be copied over the contents of the existing romimage.mem file) and the .bin file is the same binary in overlay format, which can be copied to the SDCard and will replace the device ROM.
+But if for some reason you'd like to do that, please note that you'll get two files generated: rom.mem and rom.bin. rom.mem file is the one to use in the hardware design (to be copied over the contents of the existing romimage.mem file) and the .bin file is the same binary in overlay format, which can be copied to the root folder of the SDCard and will replace the device ROM at device boot time.

 The rom image generated from the fetch folder is a set of instructions to be used by the fetch unit when it encounters an interrupt or other event, and you should not have to change it in most cases (and I can't recommend that you do).
 If you really need to, please make sure to go over the hardware fetch unit and update the device to match the contents of the ROM image, with correct instruction offsets and sizes.
-Currently there's no automation to provide you with a correct offsetl & length table to aid in this, but is something that's planned for the future.
+Currently there's no automation to provide you with a correct offset & length table to aid in this, but is something that's planned for the future.

-# Adding tinysys as a generic serial device over USB
+# Adding tinysys as a generic serial device over USB - Linux

 Until an actual driver is built for this device, it can happily work as a generic serial device using the built-in generic USB serial driver.
 The device has no VID/PID assigned to it at this point, and currently uses VID:FFFF and PID:0001 for testing purposes, thus Linux won't pick a driver for it automatically.